pwk4m1/pwk4m1.github.io/reset.md

 -----------------------------------------------------------------------------

-	So, the code above just only disables interrupts, and then jumps into infinite loop.
+	So, the code above just disables interrupts, and then jumps into infinite loop.
 You can test the code easily by running:

 	./qemu-system-x86_64 -bios firmware.bin -d in_asm